How to increase your ecommerce conversion rate in 2024

 The results page should be easy to read, comprehensive, and anticipate user needs—without being overwhelming.
 Consider a few ways to add value to your results page:

-A great site search can make or break the user experience, especially for large sites with a diverse group of content.
+A site’s internal search can make or break the user experience, especially for large sites with a diverse group of content.
 Check out these examples of great site search in action:

 LegalZoom, a company that provides online legal assistance and resources, was faced with the challenge of making the wealth of legal information on their site accessible to users.
 To deliver relevant and timely results, Legalzoom optimized their site search with an advanced crawler that could index everything efficiently and help users answer even the most nuanced legal questions.